nginxinc/kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 ```

 {{<bootstrap-table "table table-striped table-bordered table-responsive">}}
-{{<bootstrap-table "table table-striped table-bordered table-responsive">}}
 |Field | Description | Type | Required |
 | ---| ---| ---| --- |
 |``name`` | The name of the listener. | ``string`` | Yes |
 |``protocol`` | The protocol of the listener. | ``string`` | Yes |
 {{</bootstrap-table>}}
-{{</bootstrap-table>}}

 ### TLS

-The tls field defines TLS configuration for a TransportServer.
-Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - NGINX Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
-An example configuration is shown below:
 The tls field defines TLS configuration for a TransportServer.
 Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - NGINX Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
 An example configuration is shown below:

 ```yaml